reazan/SkincareTrackerApp/README.md

 **3 - Is this app tracking my personal information?**
 > No personal information are tracked or saved.
 > The only information this app needs are:
+>
 > **Notification FCM Token**: this token is needed to reach your smartphone via Push Notifications.
+>
-> **Smartphone ID**: Because the FCM token could change I associate it with your smartphone ID so I can assure that your notifications can be delivered.
-(Smartphone ID is a string code 'f2g7o1bc9e123ah0')
+> **Smartphone ID**: because the FCM token could change I associate it with your smartphone ID so I can assure that your notifications can be delivered.
+(Smartphone ID is a string code like this 'f2g7o1bc9e123ah0')
-> &nbsp;
+>
-> In order to use the app, I don't ask for any username and password these are the strictly two information I need to save in order to enable Push Notifications to your smartphone.
+> In order to use the app I don't ask for any username and password.
+So these are the strictly two information I need to save in order to enable Push Notifications to your smartphone.

-**4 - Why I can only set 10 notifications?**
+**4 - Why I can only set 15 notifications?**
 > I am a single developer and not a company.
 > To function, this mobile app requires information obtained via an API published on an online server.
 This API has monthly costs to bear.
 For the moment I have blocked notifications for up to 10 products but if the application goes well and is supported in some way, it is possible that this limitation will increase.